Can noble intention remain untainted, no matter the method used to reach the goal?

 I closed my eyes again.
 I think I may have been delirious.

 I was certain I’d passed out, but I felt Raine moving, hurrying, the sound of many footsteps and the clipped anger of a short, tense argument.
-Voice I didn’t recognise.
+One voice I didn’t recognise.

 A static crackle; a breath of cold against my face; a change of light behind my eyelids – a sudden blossom of soft warm orange.